The Death Penalty and Arguments Against It

 Do we really need the death penalty?
 You might think that the death penalty is the only way of keeping the worst persons far away from our society but much evidence points the other way.
 On a practical level, the practice is not a deterrent to future crimes.
 On a moral level, it is racially biased and innocent persons have been murdered by the government.
 At least 130 innocent people formerly on ‘death row’ in the United States have been exonerated.
 This fact alone would make a reasonable person to seriously question if it should be done away with.
 A sentence to life in prison without possibility of parole is punishment which will make a person understand his mistakes.
 Every life should be valued and imprisoning a person for life without the possibility for parole is adequate punishment for any crime even murder.

 The four fundamental reasons society punishes can be classified into two areas.
 One is to obtain desired consequences which includes protecting society, seeking compensation and deterrence.
-The other, retribution, or vengeance, involves punishment for a wrong perpetrated on society.
+The alternative, known as vengeance or retribution, entails punishing someone for a wrong they have done to society.
 Revenge is wrong and ultimately more destructive to the value system and very fabric of society than is the crime itself.
 In addition, opponents feel that outlawing the death penalty will “allow opportunities for confronting those who had been hurt most and possibly encourage remorse or reconciliation (and) suggest those that have killed be made to service the community as a way of partially making amends” (Olen & Barry, 1967: 272).
 According to opponents, capital punishment is ethically and morally objectionable in today’s society.
 Some oppose it based on religious grounds citing morality as the fundamental issue; however, differing religions and people within those religions have differing opinions.
 Christians who live in Europe, for example, tend to oppose capital punishment but in America, they tend to support it.

 Many Americans who support the death penalty assume that those sentenced to die are guilty.
 However, the growing number of wrongful convictions challenges the concept of fairness in capital punishment.
 In the online journal Death Penalty Information Center, executive director Richard Dieter says that for every 7 executions, 486 since 1976, one other prisoner on death row has been found innocent.
 (Dieter, 1997) The danger that the wrong person will be executed because of errors in the criminal justice system is getting worse.
 According to retired Washington State Supreme Court Robert F. Utter “With growing technology and new scientific techniques now some cases with wrongful convictions are discovered; for example DNA, which has helped to save the lives of those who were on death row, however it is only available in less than 10 percent of all homicides and is no guarantee that innocent people will not be executed.”
 (Utter, 2009) The increasing number of innocent defendants being found on death row is a sign that our process for sentencing people to death is fraught with fundamental errors-errors which cannot be remedied once an execution occurs.